Neapolitan Roccocò. Traditional Christmas Recipe

 Steps

-Prepare the trays we will need to place the roccocò, line them with parchment paper, and preheat the oven to 350°F.
+Prepare the baking sheets we will use for the roccocò, line them with parchment paper, and preheat the oven to 350°F.

-The amount of sugar provided in this recipe is for a result that is not excessively hard, a good compromise, in my opinion.
-If you want them even softer, do not reduce beyond 3 cups of sugar per 2.2 lbs of flour; if, however, you want very hard roccocò as per tradition, grandma’s recipe calls for 4 cups of sugar per 2.2 lbs of flour.
+The amount of sugar in this recipe is for a result that is not overly hard, a good compromise in my opinion.
+If you want them even softer, do not go below 3 cups of sugar per 2.2 lbs of flour; if you want very hard roccocò as tradition dictates, grandma’s recipe calls for 4 cups of sugar per 2.2 lbs of flour.

-1) In a large bowl sieve the flour and add all the dry ingredients, including the baking ammonia and pisto; mix them well; then add the grated zest of an orange and a mandarin, their juice, and the anise (or Strega).
+1) In a large bowl, sift the flour and add all the dry ingredients, including the baking ammonia and pisto, and mix them well.
+Then add the grated peel of an orange and a mandarin, their juice, and the anise (or Strega).
 Start mixing (this can be done by hand or with a mixer using the paddle attachment).

-2) Begin to pour one tablespoon of lukewarm water at a time, mix and pour another, continue until reaching a firm, compact consistency, meaning the dough should incorporate all the ingredients and remain well firm and solid in the bowl.
-Don’t worry if the dough appears hard, it’s supposed to be like that.
+2) Start pouring in one tablespoon of warm water at a time, mix, and pour another, continue until you achieve a firm, compact consistency.
+The dough should incorporate all the ingredients and remain firm in the bowl.
+Don’t worry if the dough seems hard, that’s how it should be.
 It takes less than 10 minutes to prepare them.

-3) Now transfer the dough onto a floured cutting board; keep a bowl with more flour beside you, which will help to form the roccocò if needed.
-Cut small pieces of dough, lightly flour them, and shape into finger-thick, approximately 5-inch long cylinders with your hands, which will then be shaped into donuts.
+3) Now transfer the dough onto a floured cutting board; keep a bowl of additional flour nearby to help form the roccocò if needed.
+Cut small pieces of dough, lightly flour them, and with your hands, form thick ropes about a finger width and 5 inches long, shaping them into doughnuts.

-4) Place the roccocò donuts on the tray as you form them, spacing them about a finger apart because they will spread a little during baking (not excessively, anyway).
-Continue until you use up all the dough.
-Brush the surface of our roccocò with beaten egg yolk and bake them for about 35 minutes, remembering that temperatures and baking times may vary from oven to oven.
-The roccocò are ready when a wonderful aroma fills the house, and they achieve a dark amber color on the surface and have a very soft consistency.
-Remove them from the oven, bake the next trays.
-In the meantime, the already baked roccocò will cool down and harden.
-Store them tightly sealed in food bags or tin boxes.
-They will keep for a long time, becoming better over time.
+4) Place the roccocò doughnuts on the baking sheet as you form them, spacing them about a finger apart because they will expand a bit during baking (but not excessively).
+Continue until the dough is used up.
+Brush the surface of the roccocò with beaten egg yolk and bake them for about 35 minutes, remembering that baking times and temperatures vary from oven to oven.
+Roccocò are ready when a wonderful aroma fills the house, and they take on a dark amber color on the surface and have a very soft consistency.
+Remove them from the oven and bake the next trays.
+Meanwhile, the already baked roccocò will cool and harden.
+Store them tightly in food bags or tin boxes.
+They will keep for a long time, becoming tastier over time.

 Author image